Plants Now Available!

-This is an important fund-raiser for Sustainable Wellesley, we accept donations of $5 for each ‘plug’ of milkweed.
-You can also buy the plants at cost ($2.00 each) because we want everyone to be able to take part.
-Each plant is a short plug that has been truncated for shipping, but it will grow quickly.
-We recommend 2-4 plugs to get milkweed established in your yard.
-It prefers full sun and average-moisture soil, and it will grow….like a weed….but without invasive root propagation so you should have no trouble.
+This is an important fund-raiser for Sustainable Wellesley, we accept donations of $5.00 for each ‘plug’ of milkweed.
+You can also buy the plants at their cost of $2.00 each, because we want everyone to be able to take part.
+Each plant is a short plug that has been truncated for shipping and will grow quickly.
+We recommend 2-4 plugs to get milkweed established in your garden.
+Milkweed prefers full sun and average-moisture soil, and will grow….like a weed, but without invasive root propagation.

 You will need to collect your plugs from an address in Wellesley.

 Sustainable Wellesley is helping residents do their part to support the Monarch butterfly – by sourcing milkweed for you to put in your yard.
 Monarch populations are crashing and one reason is the lack of milkweed that Monarch caterpillars *must* eat to survive.
 And milkweed is a beautiful pink and white plant that attracts even more beautiful butterflies to your home!

 Monarchs can produce four generations during one summer.
 After overwintering in the oyamel forests of central Mexico the first three generations have life spans of two to six weeks and keep moving north.
 During this time they will mate and have the next generation that will continue the northward migration.
 The fourth generation is different and can live up to nine months, and this is the one that needs to find milkweed in your yard.
 These are also the butterflies that will migrate south for winter to either Mexico or southern California.